xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-consent.md

 ---
-title: Get confirmation of customer acceptance of Microsoft Cloud Agreement
+title: Get confirmation of customer acceptance of Microsoft Customer Agreement
-description: This topic explains how to get confirmation of customer acceptance of the Microsoft Cloud Agreement. ms.date: 09/17/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
+description: This topic explains how to get confirmation of customer acceptance of the Microsoft Customer Agreement. ms.date: 02/04/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
 ---

-# Get confirmation of customer acceptance of Microsoft Cloud agreement
+# Get confirmation of customer acceptance of Microsoft Customer Agreement

 **Applies To**